InfiniteSeas/QuestJob/README.md

 ## Features

-- Add a new wallet and initialize quest entries.
 - Check the status of a specific quest for a wallet.
 - Retrieve all quests and their statuses for a wallet.
 - Retrieve all quests and their statuses for an NFT.
 - Retrieve all newbie quests and their statuses for a wallet.
 - Retrieve all newbie quests and their statuses for an NFT.
 - Aggregate and retrieve total reward points for all wallets and NFTs.
-- Retrieve all NFTs' image URLs and account addresses.
-- Retrieve the image URL for a specific account address.

 ## Prerequisites